cssninjaStudio/vuero/documentation/elements/forms/inputs/input-disabled-documentation.md

 ### Disabled input

-An input can be shown in a disabled state.
+An `VInput` can be shown in a disabled state.
 To apply that style, simply add the `disabled` atribute to the target input element.

 <!--code-->